 Who are you?

 Content Warning: This blogpost addresses the reader directly, and encourages active introspection.
-If you are in a bad mood, you may want to read this post later.
+If this article put yoy in a bad mood, read the last sentence of the page, and come back later with a fresh mind.

 "Who are you?"